scuc/Postgres-DB-Backup/docs/howto_TablePlus_manual_bkp_and_restore.rst

 # Restore

+    - if the target db already exists, use psql to DROP the target db
     - select "restore" within TablePlus app
     - use TablePlus to connect to the target db (local or dev, etc)
     - select the 'db.dump' backup from its saved location